veekthoven/veekthoven/content/how-i-finally-created-my-personal-website.md

 I needed some sort of content management system (CMS) to manage my blog.
 This would *normally* require a database or at least connecting to an API to fetch/store content.
 But these would be me going back to that same complexity I ran away from.
 I didn’t want to do that.

-The core maintainers of nuxt are really a hardworking set of guys.
+The core maintainers of nuxt are a hardworking set of guys.
 Always creating awesome modules to solve common problems when using nuxt.

-Prior to building my website, I stumbled on a tweet from [@nuxt_js](https://twitter.com/nuxt_js) introducing a module called [@nuxt/content](https://github.com/nuxt/content).
+Before building my website, I stumbled on a tweet from [@nuxt_js](https://twitter.com/nuxt_js) introducing a module called [@nuxt/content](https://github.com/nuxt/content).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Introducing @nuxt/content ✍️<br><br>The content/ directory for your Nuxt app, acting as a git-based headless CMS.<br><br>✅ Vue components in Markdown<br>✅ Powerful QueryBuilder API<br>✅ Handles MD, CSV, YAML, JSON<br>✅ Blazing fast hot reload in dev<br>✅ Syntax highlighting<a href="https://t.co/lkUMhx6Mmg">https://t.co/lkUMhx6Mmg</a> <a href="https://t.co/eCZCT5Occa">pic.twitter.com/eCZCT5Occa</a></p>&mdash; Nuxt.js (@nuxt_js) <a href="https://twitter.com/nuxt_js/status/1263795755954909184?ref_src=twsrc%5Etfw">May 22, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

  It has awesome features.
 It allows you to write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS

 You get to write your posts in Markdown thereby eliminating the need for a real backend, database or calling an external API.
-This markdown files are stored in the same project, so fetching them would be ultra-fast! – Something I was looking for.
+These markdown files are stored in the same project, so fetching them would be ultra-fast! – Something I was looking for.

 So, for the blog section, I used @nuxt/content created by the awesome guys at Nuxt.

 ### Images

-The website is text-focused, so I made sure there was just one image (of me) in the homepage.
+The website is text-focused, so I made sure there was just one image (of me) on the homepage.
 That image is photographed by my friend [Oshey](https://twitter.com/oshey_mahn).
 Oshey is a rapper as well, enjoy his latest album [here](https://soundcloud.com/oshey_mahn/sets/thefireinme).

 Each blog post has a featured image that I usually just hotlink from [unsplash.com](https://unsplash.com/).
 Unsplash is a website dedicated to sharing stock photography under the Unsplash license.